tim-kuechler/MaMoE/README.md

 8. Define your dataset.
 Create a new `configs/data/<your_dataset_name>.yaml` for your dataset.
 Take `cityscapes.yaml` as an example.
 9. Create your own experiment config in `configs/experiment/<your_experiment_name>.yaml`.
 See `experiment_demo.yaml` as an example.
-For multi-gpu training overwrite the `gpus:` variable that is set to 1 in `base_experiment.yaml`.
+For multi-gpu training overwrite the `devices:` variable that is set to 1 in `base_experiment.yaml`.
 10. Install this repository into your conda environment with `pip install -e .`.
 11. Start the training with e.g.
     `CUDA_VISIBLE_DEVICES=0 python train.py data=<your_dataset_name> experiment=<your_experiment_name>`